seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 See you the fornicatress be removed:
 Let have needful, but not lavish, means;
-There shall be order for’t.
+There shall be order for't.

 *Enter ISABELLA and LUCIO*